Agatha Christie

 Death1976-01-12

 According to UNESCO's Index Translationum, she remains the most-translated individual author.
-Her novel And Then There Were None is one of the top-selling books of all time, with approximately 100 million copies sold.
+Her novel And Then There Were None is one of the top-selling books of all time, with about 100 million copies sold.
 Christie's stage play The Mousetrap holds the world record for the longest initial run.
-It opened at the Ambassadors Theatre in the West End on 25 November 1952, and by 2018 there had been more than 27,500 performances.
+It opened at the Ambassadors Theatre in the West End on 25 November 1952, and by 2018, more than 27,500 performances had been given.
 The play was temporarily closed in 2020 because of COVID-19 lockdowns in London before it reopened in 2021.

 In 1955, Christie was the first recipient of the Mystery Writers of America's Grand Master Award.
 Later that year, Witness for the Prosecution received an Edgar Award for best play.
 In 2013, she was voted the best crime writer and The Murder of Roger Ackroyd the best crime novel ever by 600 professional novelists of the Crime Writers' Association.
 In 2015, And Then There Were None was named the "World's Favourite Christie" in a vote sponsored by the author's estate.
 Many of Christie's books and short stories have been adapted for television, radio, video games, and graphic novels.
 More than 30 feature films are based on her work.